Welcome to Good Samaritan University Hospital

-At Good Samaritan Hospital (West Islip, NY), part of the Catholic Health system, we put the health and safety needs of our patients first.
-Our dedicated staff is committed to making visits and stays at our hospital comfortable and easy both for patients and their caregivers.
+At Good Samaritan University Hospital (West Islip, NY), part of the Catholic Health system, we put our patients' health and safety needs first.
+Our dedicated staff is committed to making hospital visits and stays comfortable and easy for patients and their caregivers.

 Our helpful guide answers questions you may have about: